intel-retail/automated-self-checkout/docs_src/OVMS/runObjectDetectionPipelineWithNewModel.md

 1. Build the python app and profile-launcher: `make build-python-apps`
 2. Download sample video files: `cd benchmark-scripts/ && ./download_sample_videos.sh && cd ..`
 3. Start simulator camera if not started: `make run-camera-simulator`
-4. Run MQTT broker: `docker run --network host --rm -d -it -p 1883:1883 -p 9001:9001 eclipse-mosquitto`
+4. (Optional) Run MQTT broker: `docker run --network host --rm -d -it -p 1883:1883 -p 9001:9001 eclipse-mosquitto`
-5. To start object detection pipeline: `PIPELINE_PROFILE="object_detection" RENDER_MODE=1 MQTT=127.0.0.1:1883 sudo -E ./run.sh --platform core --inputsrc rtsp://127.0.0.1:8554/camera_0 --workload ovms`
+5. To start object detection pipeline: `PIPELINE_PROFILE="object_detection" RENDER_MODE=1 MQTT=127.0.0.1:1883 sudo -E ./run.sh --platform core --inputsrc rtsp://127.0.0.1:8554/camera_0 --workload ovms` (remove the MQTT environment variable if not using it)
-6. Use the container name as the MQTT topic to subscribe to the inference metadata.
+6. If do use MQTT, use the container name as the MQTT topic to subscribe to the inference metadata.
 Do a `docker ps` to know the container name.
 7. To stop the running pipelines: `make clean-profile-launcher` to stop and clean up the client side containers, or `make clean-all` to stop and clean up everything.